 After repaying a $ 10 million payment protection program (PPP) loan in April, Chicago-based Potbelly secured a second PPP loan.
 Potbelly, the struggling sandwich chain that opened its first restaurant in 1977 in Lincoln Park, received a $ 10 million loan on August 7. according to Crain’s.
 In April (for the first round of the PPP), the federal government made a loan of the same amount, but Potbelly repaid the money after critics said the company was taking funds that should be earmarked for small businesses.

 There are over 400 Potbelly locations across America.
 This time around, Potbelly’s management said they needed to take advantage of the expanded PPP.
-Unclaimed funds from the programs flow back to the Treasury Department, and Potbelly officials say small businesses have had a better opportunity to receive a loan.
+Unclaimed funds from the programs flow back to the Treasury Department, and Potbelly officials say small businesses have had a better opportunity on how to file bankruptcy to receive a loan.
 Recipients of PPP loans can spend the money on payroll, workers’ health benefits, as well as mortgage, rent, and utilities.
 Potbelly did not say how he would spend the money, but said it would help workers keep their jobs by keeping stores open.
 There have been two cycles of the PPP, the last one expiring earlier in August.

 Potbelly provided this statement: